 Retail Sales YoY in Bosnia and Herzegovina averaged 5.49 percent from 2010 until 2021, reaching an all time high of 46.60 percent in April of 2021 and a record low of -34.60 percent in April of 2020.
 This page provides the latest reported value for - Bosnia and Herzegovina Retail Sales YoY - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Bosnia and Herzegovina Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Retail Sales YoY in Bosnia and Herzegovina is expected to be 4.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales YoY in Bosnia and Herzegovina to stand at 2.90 in 12 months time.
-In the long-term, the Bosnia and Herzegovina Retail Sales YoY is projected to trend around 3.20 percent in 2020, according to our econometric models.
+Retail Sales YoY in Bosnia and Herzegovina is expected to be 3.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Bosnia and Herzegovina Retail Sales YoY is projected to trend around 2.00 percent in 2022 and 2.50 percent in 2023, according to our econometric models.